Govt cops flak over inflation surge

 Robertson said unemployment was at a record low, exports were up and the economy was growing.

-However, Luxon said Robertson had to do what he could to address the domestic pressures on inflation.
+However, National Party leader Christopher Luxon said Robertson had to do what he could to address the domestic pressures on inflation.

 "He must take responsibility for presenting a sensible plan to help combat inflation pressures - reducing costs, removing bottlenecks and ensuring value for taxpayers' money.